Flavorful teriyaki wings are baked in the oven, then glazed with a simple yet delicious low-sugar sauce. Easy and

 Despite containing honey and a small amount of cornstarch (a very effective thickener), a serving of this recipe only has 12 grams of carbs.
 So it’s a fairly low carb recipe, although clearly not appropriate for someone on a very low carb diet.

-If you’re on a very low carb or keto diet, you can replace the honey with a sugar-free sweetener such as this, or this.
+If you’re on a very low carb or keto diet, you can replace the honey with a sugar-free sweetener such as this sweetener, or perhaps this sweetener.
 Assuming the sweeteners are in effect zero carb, this version would have 285 calories and 3 grams of carbs per serving.